google/fully-homomorphic-encryption/README.md

 Intermediate Representation), HEIR provides the abstraction necessary to represent and scale complex models across diverse dialects.

-Check out the [FHE repository](https://github.com/google/fully-homomorphic-encryption) to see HEIR in action!
+Check out the [FHE Demos repository](https://github.com/google/fully-homomorphic-encryption/demos) to see HEIR in action!
 The team, with help from close collaborators, is currently tackling a variety of models, including CNNs, to unlock transformative use cases for developers—all without requiring you to master cryptography or the complex nuances of FHE.

 ### A little History